vitoramj/SimpleRobotWebRemote/README.md

 ## Goal

 This program is a very simple example on how to control a Neato Robot using a web browser.
-Neato must be connected to a computer through a serial port and this computer should be able to run a simple web server (in this document we use a python3 http server).
+Neato must be connected to a computer through a serial port and this computer should be able to run a simple web server (in this document we use a Python3 http server).

 The main purpose of this project is to enable a simple demonstration of robot usage and naive control directed to school grade students.

 ## Compiling the Code

-Use Qtcretor.
-If you don't have it, we recommend you to install it --  also vailable using Qt's web installer.
+Use QtCreator.
+If you don't have it, we recommend you to install it --  also available using Qt's web installer.
 Open the .pro project file, run qmake and then build the project.
 Note that you can, instead, use command line if your Qt distribution is properly installed (qmake, then make).

 Be aware that Qt default system packages are old and some do not install qserialport.
 On Ubuntu you can install the old package using